Are electric cars really better for the environment?

 The EPA’s website takes everything from EV battery production to renewable sources of electricity generation into account.
 The agency also evaluates an electric vehicle’s potential for reduced carbon dioxide production and overall lower emissions over the course of its lifetime.
 The EPA’s data confirms an electric vehicle’s higher CO2 emissions from EV battery manufacturing, but also shows the life cycle advantage for electric cars – IF they are charged by clean energy sources.

 Unfortunately, the primary source of electric energy across the U.S. remains coal and natural gas, which means most EVs are essentially transferring greenhouse gas emissions from their non-existent tailpipes to a power plant’s smokestack.
 However, some states, including Alaska and California, have a high percentage of clean energy generation from hydroelectric, solar, and wind power.
-Electric vehicles in these areas are likely generating fewer emissions throughout their total life cycle than a gasoline-powered vehicle.
+Electric vehicles in these areas are likely to generate fewer emissions throughout their total life cycle than gasoline-powered vehicles.

 While the reality of electric vehicle emissions is higher than many people realize, don’t be discouraged if you thought electric vehicles were your only clean transportation option.
 Buyers looking to substantially reduce their carbon footprint, without going full EV, should consider a plug-in hybrid electric vehicle (or PHEV).
 Examples include the Kia Sorento Plug-In Hybrid and Toyota RAV4 Prime.